-Student complaints regarding non-academic issues are made in writing on the Complaint Intake Form.
+Students desiring to file initial complaints regarding non-academic issues should bring the complaints to the attention of the appropriate department head for resolution.
+If an acceptable resolution is not reached with five working days, the student can then file a formal written complaint on the Complaint Intake Form (located on Desire2Learn or in the Office of the Vice President for Student Services).
 The complaint is logged in at this time and routed to the department against which the complaint has been made.
 If resolution is not achieved, the complainant may appeal to the Vice President for Student Services.
 Students may expect a maximum of five (5) days per step in the complaint resolution procedure.
 The decision of the Vice President for Student Services is final.
-Academic complaints/grievances should first be filed, in writing, with the instructor.
-If resolution is not achieved, the complainant may appeal through the chain-of-command, possibly culminating with a hearing before the Academic Appeals Committee.
+Academic complaints/grievances should first be filed, in writing with the instructor.
+If resolution is not achieved, the complainant may appeal through the chain-of-command possibly culminating with a hearing before the Academic Appeals Committee.
 Students are then notified, in writing, of the decision.
 Procedures for pursuing specific types of grievances are detailed in the Texas State University System Rules and Regulations, the LSC-O Faculty Handbook, the LSC-O Student Handbook, and the LSC-O Catalog.
 Students may expect a maximum of five (5) working days per step in the grievance procedure.